Alternative Energy Lab

 Enhancing Student and Industry Opportunities

-As part of Red Deer College's larger Alternative Energy Initiative, the new Alternative Energy Lab will create opportunities for alternative energy education and research.
-The lab will assist industry and research, while also providing RDC students with the skills necessary to install, operate and maintain alternative energy systems.
+As part of Red Deer College's larger Alternative Energy Initiative, the Alternative Energy Lab creates opportunities for alternative energy education and research.
+The lab assists industry and research, while also providing RDC students with the skills necessary to install, operate, and maintain alternative energy systems.

-The official ground-breaking for the Alternative Energy Lab took place in August 2017, and complete details are available on the media release.
-Currently under construction, the lab will open in spring 2018, when RDC students will begin learning in and from the facility.
-The space will also be used to engage and support central Alberta businesses wanting to explore alternative energy production options.
+The official grand opening for the Alternative Energy Lab took place in February 2019, and complete details are available in the media release.
+As a teaching and learning lab, RDC students learn in and from the facility.
+The space is also used to engage and support central Alberta businesses wanting to explore alternative energy production options.

 RDC Teaching and Learning

 More than 1,000 RDC students are expected to utilize the Alternative Energy Lab each year, and learners in programs such as Engineering Technologies, Electrician, Instrumentation and Control Technician, Carpenter and more will benefit from the facility.

 The lab has been designed to provide a physical and virtual platform for learning about alternative energy systems, and real-time, applied learning opportunities are available for RDC students.
 This allows them to build familiarity and confidence with alternative energy systems they are most likely to encounter in their careers.

 Solar photovoltaic panels have been installed on the roof of the lab.
 These allow students and industry researchers to study data and information about energy generation by replicating real-world conditions, such as installation and seasonal variance.
 Students also learn from and analyze data generated by RDC's other alternative energy sources, including the solar panels installed on the new Residence, the Gary W. Harris Canada Games Centre/Centre des Jeux du Canada Gary W. Harris and the roof of the Trades wing of the main building.